Welcome to my website

 NOTE: This list includes only items related to Greece; an extensive bibliography of Lear is available, compiled by Marco Graziosi.

 Edward Lear, Journals of a Landscape Painter in Greece and Albania, & c.
-(London: Richard Bentley, 1851).
+[Online versions have text only] (London: Richard Bentley, 1851).
 Rptd (1) as Edward Lear in Greece.
 Introduction by Peter Quennell.
 (London: William Kimber, 1965).
 Rptd (2) as Edward Lear in Albania: Journals of a Landscape Painter in the Balkans.
 Edited by Bejtullah D. Destani and Robert Elsie.
 (London: Centre for Albanian Studies, 2008).

 Lawrence Durrell, Lear’s Corfu: An Anthology Drawn from the Painter’s Letters (Corfu Travel, 1965); rptd. as an appendix to Prospero’s Cell: A Guide to the Landscape and Manners of the Island of Corcyra (London: Faber and Faber, 1975).